Get the Marcus mobile banking app

-Marcus Invest offers three unique investment strategies that allow you to customize your approach.
+Marcus Invest offers three unique portfolio themes that allow you to customize your approach.
 There’s a lot to learn about each, and you can read more about them here, but in a nutshell:

 Your strategic asset allocation is based on what types of investments could be a good fit for you, and at what relative weights.

-The investment strategy you select determines which specific ETFs will be included in your portfolio, so you can invest according to your priorities.
+The portfolio theme you select determines which specific ETFs will be included in your portfolio, so you can invest according to your priorities.

-If your portfolio were a coloring book, you could think of your strategic asset allocation as the outline, and then your investment strategy determines what color makes up the actual picture.
+If your portfolio were a coloring book, you could think of your strategic asset allocation as the outline, and then your portfolio theme determines what color makes up the actual picture.